zhurui0509/GEOGM0068-git/_sources/lectures/lecture08.md

 (lecture08)=
-# Lecture 08: Geospatial Semantics I
+# Lecture 08: Spatial Indexing I

 Slides will be pulished the week of the lecture.